-A summary of the 2021 patrol staffing analysis:
+A summary of the 2022 patrol staffing analysis:

-- Reactive workload increased to 146,005 hours in 2021.
-This represents about a 1% increase from 2020. - In 2021, the MPD patrol function spent an average of about 32 minutes per hour on reactive (or obligated) patrol work.
-This includes time spent on administrative tasks.
+Reactive workload increased to 156,952 hours in 2022.
+This represents about a 7.5% increase from 2021

-- During 2021, a member of the community calling for police assistance had about a 9% chance that MPD call response was limited. - 2021 patrol workload and leave time data demonstrate that MPD patrol staffing should be 239 officers.
-Meeting this standard would require the addition of 18 officer positions assigned to patrol.
+- In 2021, the MPD patrol function spent an average of about 32.5 minutes per hour on reactive (or obligated) patrol work.
+This includes time spent on administrative tasks. - During 2021, a member of the community calling for police assistance had about a 12% chance that MPD call response was limited. - 2022 patrol workload and leave time data demonstrate that MPD patrol staffing should be 256 officers.
+Meeting this standard would require the addition of 20 officer positions assigned to patrol.
+(Note: On October 30, 2022, the Town of Madison dissolved, and the City of Madison gained an additional 5,000 residents, 2,335 new housing units, 1,400 parcels on 600 acres of land, 4 parks, and 38 miles of streets.
+To meet these additional service needs, MPD's authorized strength was increased by eight positions (6 patrol officers, 1 detective, and 1 sergeant).